-The Garmin Fenix 5X Sapphire is a multi-sport GPS watch that features full-color topographic maps and a staggering number of analytics and sensors.
+The Garmin Fenix 5X is a multi-sport GPS watch with full-color topographic maps and a staggering number of analytics and sensors.

-If you spend any amount of time hiking, running, skiing, swimming, biking or do any other type of activity that would benefit from the Fenix 5’s host of sensors, GPS, and mapping.
+If you spend any amount of time hiking, running, skiing, swimming, biking, or doing any other type of activity, that would benefit from the Fenix 5’s host of sensors, GPS, and mapping.

-Anyone that’s looking for a full-featured, outdoor watch with GPS, mapping and a full range of sport-related features should jump on the Garmin Fenix 5X.
-If the Fenix 5X is too large for you, then I’d go for the Fenix 5s.
+Anyone looking for a full-featured outdoor watch with GPS, mapping, and a full range of sport-related features should jump on the Garmin Fenix 5X.
+If the Fenix 5X is too large for you, I will go for the Fenix 5s.

-Overall, I was timid about dropping so much money on a watch, but now that I have, I don’t regret it at all.
+Overall, I was timid about dropping so much money on a watch, but now that I have, I don’t regret it.

 The Garmin Fenix 5X is the largest of the new Fenix series.
 Coming in at 51mm in diameter and 17.5mm thick, it certainly isn’t small.

-It has a round watch face with a five button layout that you can see in the picture above.
-Two buttons are on the right side and three are on the left.
-The entire bezel is stainless steel as well as the rear of the watch.
-The sides of the watch are a composite material, however.
+It has a round watch face with a five-button layout that you can see in the picture above.
+Two buttons are on the right side, and three are on the left.
+The entire bezel is stainless steel, as well as the rear of the watch.
+The sides of the watch are made of composite material, however.

 I bought the watch with the metal and silicone bands included and have since not even touched the metal band.
-I’d recommend saving $150 (yes it’s $150 more!) and just getting the watch with the silicone band.
-If you need to customize your Fenix 5X you can find the silicone watch bands in a huge variety of colors.
+I’d recommend saving $150 (yes, it’s $150 more!) and getting the watch with the silicone band.
+If you need to customize your Fenix 5X, you can find silicone watch bands in various colors.

-Changing the bands out is a snap thanks to the quick disconnect Garmin designed.
-There’s no need for tools of any kind to remove or change bands.
+Changing the bands out is a snap, thanks to the quick disconnect Garmin designed.
+There’s no need for tools to remove or change bands.

 The watch connects to your phone via Bluetooth and is also wifi enabled.
-(We should note that if you’re buying a non-Sapphire version of the 5 or 5s then you won’t have wifi.)
+(We should note that if you’re buying a non-Sapphire version of the five or 5s, you won’t have Wwifi-F.)

-I was switching from an Apple Watch and was a little hesitant to lose all the notification features.
-I didn’t realize that I would still get all of the same notifications on the Garmin Fenix 5X!
+I was switching from an Apple Watch and was hesitant to lose all the notification features.
+I didn’t realize that I would still get the same notifications on the Garmin Fenix 5X!
 You can do everything short of reply to text messages and answer calls.

-The watch also connects to a wide array of ANT+ enabled devices to track just about anything you could want about your stride, pace, stoke, etc. It’s actually pretty incredible.
+The watch also connects to various ANT+-enabled devices to track anything you want about your stride, pace, stroke, etc. It’s pretty incredible.

-If you do a lot of swimming, you’ll really love the Garmin Fenix 5X.
-It’s rated to 10ATM which means it’s good for all kinds of watersports short of full-blown diving.
+If you do a lot of swimming, you’ll love the Garmin Fenix 5X.
+It’s rated to 10ATM, which means it’s good for all kinds of watersports short of full-blown diving.

 Runtime is great!
 You should get around 20 hours of active GPS tracking out of a full charge.
-If you’re just using it as a watch then you won’t have to recharge it for around two weeks.
-I found that using the Fenix 5X in a variety of modes (active tracking of workouts, GPS, and regular watch mode) meant that I would have 20-30% battery life after about 7 days.
+Using it as a watch, you won’t have to recharge it for around two weeks.
+Using the Fenix 5X in various modes (active tracking of workouts, GPS, and regular watch mode) meant I would have 20-30% battery life after about seven days.

-GPS tracking comes in the form of traditional GPS as well as GLONASS capability to help keep track of your position better in rough terrain.
-It also has as three direction compass, barometric altimeter, and a gyroscope.
+GPS tracking comes from traditional GPS and GLONASS capability to help better track your position in rough terrain.
+It also has a three-direction compass, a barometric altimeter, and a gyroscope.
 I found the compass on the Garmin Fenix 5X to be remarkably accurate.

 There’s also a heart rate monitor on the rear of the watch.

 Watch faces can be downloaded from the Garmin Connect IQ store for free.
-This lets you change the appearance as well as the information displayed on the watch face.
-You can go from minimal all the way to over the top information overload and everything in between.
+This lets you change the appearance and the information displayed on the watch’s face.
+You can go from minimal to over-the-top information overload and everything in between.

-The main thing the Garmin Fenix 5X has going for it over the smaller versions of the 5 series is the mapping feature.
-Having a full-color map on demand where ever you are is incredible for a whole host of activities.
+The mapping feature is the main thing the Garmin Fenix 5X has going for over the smaller versions of the five series.
+Having a full-color map on-demand where ever you are is incredible for a whole host of activities.
 Now that I’ve grown used to having it, I’m not sure I’ll ever go back.

 I also really like the construction of the watch.
-It’s solidly built, and the quick connect watch band is something that stands out to me.
-Even though it’s something that I’ve only used a couple times it’s nice to not have to pull out any tools when you do want to swap out bands.
-If you’re going to have a couple different colored bands then this could become pretty important.
+It’s solidly built, and the quick-connect watch band stands out.
+Even though it’s something that I’ve only used a couple of times, it’s nice not to have to pull out any tools when you do want to swap out bands.
+If you’re going to have a couple of different colored bands, then this could become pretty important.

 Battery life is just fantastic.
-I got used to having to charge my Apple Watch every night so only having to charge the Fenix 5X every 7-10 days is great.
+I got used to charging my Apple Watch every night, so only having to charge the Fenix 5X every 7-10 days is great.

 Being able to download new watch faces can completely change the look and feel of the watch.

-There are two things that will put people off with the Fenix 5X.
+Two things will put people off with the Fenix 5X.
 The cost and the size.

 The cost was initially hard for me to justify.
-I had a watch that I liked and it did everything that I thought I wanted it to do.
-Once I finally decided to take the plunge and got my hands on the 5X I was wishing I ditched the old iWatch sooner.
+I had a watch that I liked, and it did everything that I thought I wanted it to do.
+Once I finally decided to take the plunge and got my hands on the 5X, I wished I had ditched the old iWatch sooner.

 The size will be an issue for some people.
-The good thing is if you don’t want the mapping capabilities of the 5X, then you can choose either the 5 or 5s.
+The good thing is that if you don’t want the mapping capabilities of the 5X, then you can choose the five or 5s.

-I wish the watch had a higher resolution display.
-It doesn’t need one, but it would look a lot better if it was just a little higher.
+I wish the watch had a higher-resolution display.
+It doesn’t need one, but it would look much better if it were just a little higher.

 The Fenix 5s is the smallest version and only has a 218×218 pixel display and lacks the mapping features of the 5X.

 The Fenix 5 is the middle ground for size.
-It has the higher resolution display of 240×240 but it lacks the mapping features of the 5X.
+It has a higher resolution display of 240×240 but lacks the mapping features of the 5X.